axelarnetwork/gmp-forecaller/README.md

 The `config.yml` file contains the configurations for each network (`mainnet` and `testnet`) for running the forecall service.

-Each network contains a forecall and chains section you must fill to run the forecall service.
+Each network contains a forecall, min_confirmations and chains section you must fill to run the forecall service.

 - `forecall` specifies the rules based on which the forecall service will run.
 Those rules are applied to **all supported chains** in the network.
   - `concurrent_transaction`: The number of transactions that will be forecalled in one batch.
 Transactions not included in the current batch will be put in a queue and added to the next batch.
   - `delay_ms_per_batch`: The delay in milliseconds before starting the next batch.
   - `gas_remain_x_threshold`: Specifies the gas threshold multiplier to run the forecall service.
 The gas threshold is: `x * estimated_gas`.
 The remaining gas has to be over this amount to run the forecalling service.
 If gas cannot be estimated, the service applies the `default_gas_limit` value specified in `chains` instead.
 So the threshold will be `default_gas_limit * x` instead.
+- `min_confirmations` specifies the number of confirmations on each source chain before forecalling.
+The service applies the value specified in `default` to all other chains that are not configured in this section.
 - `chains` specifies the configuration for every supported chain.
 The following are the required parameters to be modified by the instantiator.

   - `contract_address`: The application's destination contract address. **Only one contract is supported per forecall service**.
 If the application has multiple contract addresses per chain, we suggest forking the project and running them as separate processes.